Grand Isle, Louisiana: Arts and culture

-Fishing is an important part of Grand Isle's culture.
-The island is a premier destination for avid fishermen as anglers adore the more than 280 species of fish in the surrounding waters.
+Fishing is an important part of Grand Isle's culture, with more than 280 species of fish in the surrounding waters.
 In 1928, the annual Grand Isle Tarpon Rodeo, fishing tournament, was established on the island and is now one of the premier salt water fishing rodeos in the United States.
-The Cajun rodeo draws over 15,000 people annually offering tourists the opportunity to witness the big catch, enjoy local seafood, and mingle with locals.
+The Cajun rodeo draws over 15,000 people annually.

 The island also has well maintained beaches.
 Grand Isle State Park, on the east end of the island, is the only state-owned and operated beach on the Louisiana Gulf Coast.
 The beach is a popular destination for people living in South Louisiana, and is also one of the only locations in Louisiana where people surf.
 A local surf club also exists, established in 2017, and rents out surf boards and gives surf lessons.

 The island is home to the Coast Guard Station Grand Isle located on the eastern end of the island.